March 13th, 1974 – End of OPEC Embargo

 March 18th, 1937 – Explosion Takes the New London School

-Just before the end of the of an otherwise normal day, New London High School was destroyed by a natural gas explosion.
+Just before the end of an otherwise normal day, New London High School was destroyed by a natural gas explosion.
 The school was located in Rusk County, TX.

 An odorless gas, also known as casing gas, leaked into the basement of the school causing an explosion that was felt for miles.
 Texas oil workers and reporters quickly made their way to school grounds.
 Despite rescue attempts, 298 people died that day, with many others passing away late from related injuries.